k3s-io/docs/docs/introduction.md

 K3s is a fully compliant Kubernetes distribution with the following enhancements:

 * Packaged as a single binary.
-* Lightweight storage backend based on sqlite3 as the default storage mechanism. etcd3, MySQL, Postgres also still available.
+* Lightweight storage backend based on sqlite3 as the default storage mechanism. etcd3, MySQL, Postgres are also available.
 * Wrapped in simple launcher that handles a lot of the complexity of TLS and options.
 * Secure by default with reasonable defaults for lightweight environments.
 * Simple but powerful "batteries-included" features have been added, such as: a local storage provider, a service load balancer, a Helm controller, and the Traefik ingress controller.
 * Operation of all Kubernetes control plane components is encapsulated in a single binary and process.
 This allows K3s to automate and manage complex cluster operations like distributing certificates.
 * External dependencies have been minimized (just a modern kernel and cgroup mounts needed).
 K3s packages the required dependencies, including:
     * containerd
-    * Flannel
+    * Flannel (CNI)
     * CoreDNS
+    * Traefik (Ingress)
+    * Klipper-lb (Service LB)
+    * Embedded network policy controller
-    * CNI
+    * Embedded local-path-provisioner
     * Host utilities (iptables, socat, etc)
-    * Ingress controller (traefik)
-    * Embedded service loadbalancer
-    * Embedded network policy controller

 # What's with the name?